Mrpi314tech/UC37software/README.md

 things like turn on smart plugs and play music.
 <br>
  <h2>New function!</h2>
 Welcom to skills, the place where you can download abilities to expand UC37's helpfulness.
-Currently, there is one skill that allows you to use kasa tp-ling devices.
+Currently, there is one skill that allows you to use kasa tp-link devices.
 If you make your own, share them with me and I will add them to UC37!
 Here is the link to skills: https://github.com/Mrpi314tech/UC37skills
 <h3>Parts you need:</h3>
 raspberry pi